martindoff/bare-metal-stm32h7-uart/README.md

 4. Disconnect the st-link V2 debugger and connect the board to a development computer with a USB TTL serial adapter according to the following schematics:
 <img src="https://github.com/martindoff/baremetal-stm32h7-uart/blob/main/stm32-uart.jpg" alt="Logo" width="300" height="300">

 5. Find the name of the COM port.
-In macOS, this can be found in the /dev directory and start by the prefix `/dev/cu`.
+In macOS, this can be found in the /dev directory and starts by the prefix `/dev/cu`.
 6. Configure the COM port.
 For example, using `minicom`:
  ```sh